 (+) While you have the flashlight out, grab a mirror and try this light play activity to discuss how light reacts to mirrored glass.

 Activity 2: Print out 2-5 sheets of this light bulb template.
-On each bulb, write whatever you are currently working on with your child, whether it be letters, numbers, sight words, shapes, or colors.
+On each bulb, write whatever you are currently working on with your child, whether it be letters or letter sounds, numbers, sight words, shapes, or colors.
 (If possible, laminate the bulbs first and write on them with dry erase markers so you can reuse later.)
 Cut out the light bulbs and spread them out on the floor (make sure you put them at least a foot away from each other).
 Give your child a flashlight.
 Call out what’s on the bulbs, and ask your child to point the light towards the correct lightbulb.

 Activity 3: Light scavenger hunt and journal.
 Find as many light sources in your home and have your child journal them (draw them) on a sheet of paper.
 Examples to look for: flashlights, lamps, light fixtures, lava lamps, clock light, computer screen, cell phone screen, smart watches, toys that light up, the tv screen, etc. If your child writes freely, have them label each drawing.
 If not, you can act as they scribe while they watch you write the words.